Analysis of Financial Institutions

 - Key accounting standards and their impact on financial statements

-- Key performance metrics and drivers of ROE and price to book ratios
+- Key performance metrics and drivers of ROE and price-to-book ratios

 Prerequisites